Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Radiation therapy can help you in your fight against cancer.
 Radiation therapy uses high-energy X-rays to kill cancer cells.

 Radiation destroys cancer cells gradually, over time.
 The goal of therapy is to focus on and kill as many cancer cells as possible.
 Radiation can also damage or kill some of the normal cells that are closest to the tumor.
 Damaged normal cells can repair themselves, often within a day or so.

-With external radiation, a machine directs beams of high-energy x-rays at the tumor.
-The treatment is planned to aim at the cancer and affect the fewest normal cells.
-The machine can change position so the x-ray beams can enter your body from any angle.
+With external radiation, a machine directs beams of high-energy X-rays at the tumor.
+The goal of treatment is to kill all of the cancer cells, while affecting few normal cells.
+The machine can change position so the X-ray beams can enter your body from any angle.
 Newer types of external radiation therapy, such as 3-D conformal radiation therapy (3D-CRT), intensity modulated radiation therapy (IMRT).
 Stereotactic radiation therapy allows the radiation to be focused more precisely at the tumor.
 This can help spare nearby normal cells.

-With internal radiation, one or more implants (also called sources) are placed in or around the cancer tumor.
+With internal radiation, one or more implants are placed in or around the cancer tumor.
 The implants put the radiation as close to the cancer as possible.
 This type of radiation travels only a short distance.
 This helps spare nearby normal cells.
 Implants can be temporary or permanent.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |